Are you worried that you could have cataracts? You’re not alone.

 If you need help with financing your advanced procedure, we’re happy to help.
 CareCredit® is a fantastic option that we suggest to anyone looking for a bit of help covering the total cost of their procedure.
 CareCredit works like a traditional credit card while offering no interest on purchases over $200 when monthly payments are met (restrictions will be discussed in more detail during your evaluation).

-Are you wondering if laser-assisted cataract surgery could be right for you?
+Are you wondering if laser-assisted cataract surgery at our Dallas-Fort Worth eye center could be right for you?
 Find out more about this procedure by scheduling a cataract screening at Carter Eye Center in Dallas, TX, now!
 Don’t let cataracts stand in your way of seeing clearly for another minute!